raspereza/HtoAA/4Tau/stat/README.md

 ) {
 ```

-where the first parameter is the folder where results of GoF test are stored.
+where the first argument is the folder where results of GoF test are stored.

 ## Running fit and plotting prefit and postfit distributions